Skilled Nursing Costs in 2025

 Your out-of-pocket costs will look like this for each benefit period:

-• Days 1-20: You owe $0
+• Days 1-20: $0

-• Days 21-100: You owe up to $200 coinsurance per day
+• Days 21-100: $209.50 per day

-• Days 101 and beyond: You’re responsible for all costs
+• Days 101 and beyond: You’re responsible for all costs.

 Does Medicaid Cover Skilled Nursing Costs?

 Medicaid is jointly funded by the state and federal governments.
 Therefore, what’s covered can vary from state to state.
-Thankfully, to meet federal government requirements, states must cover Skilled Nursing Facility (SNF) Services, which includes skilled nursing care.
+Thankfully, to meet federal government requirements, states must cover Skilled Nursing Facility (SNF) Services, which include skilled nursing care.

 If you meet the criteria for SNF care in your state, you’re entitled to at least the following services free of charge:6